holadepo/docs/astro/configure-deployment-resources.md

 ## Overview

-After you create an Astro Deployment, you can modify its resource settings to make sure that enough resources are allocated to complete tasks successfully.
+After you create an Astro Deployment, you can modify its resource settings to make sure that your tasks have the CPU and memory required to complete successfully.

 Astro supports the `AU` as the primary resource unit.
 In this context,